The Hunting Party (2007 film): Europe

 Almost simultaneously to the US, The Hunting Party was released in Turkey on September 14, 2007.
 Released as Av Partisi, in its two months at Turkish theaters, the movie managed to gross US$424,048.

-Next up was Germany on November 29, 2007, where it was released as Hunting Party – Wenn der Jäger zum Gejagten wird ("When the Hunter Becomes the Hunted") and grossed US$203,705 during just under a month at the theaters.
+On November 29, 2007, the film was released in Germany as Hunting Party – Wenn der Jäger zum Gejagten wird ("When the Hunter Becomes the Hunted") and grossed US$203,705 during just under a month at the theaters.

-On November 29, 2007, the movie was also released in Croatia.
+Also on November 29, 2007, the movie was released in Croatia.
 Its release in that country is particularly notable because most of the movie was shot there and the only two non-Hollywood actors with significant roles in it are Croats Kristina Krepela and Ljubomir Kerekeš.
 However, the movie received mostly lukewarm reviews in the Croatian media with mainstream print daily Jutarnji list reviewer Nenad Polimac criticizing the stock character portrayal of its villain - The Fox - as a stereotypical Hollywood baddie while suggesting the end product would've been a lot better had the movie been shot verbatim according to Anderson's original magazine article without the application of the Hollywood makeover.
 Additionally, Polimac's review longs for the days when "prestigious films like Fiddler on the Roof and Sophie's Choice were being shot here".
 The movie didn't fare much better in Croatian cyberspace, as Film.hr's Boško Picula complains: "despite its smooth plot, rounded-off characters, commendable attempts at reaching the virtue of genuineness, and welcome flirting with the absurd, The Hunting Party fails when all of that needs to be put together into a logical unit" while Film-Mag.net's Robert Jukić refers to the overall product as "interestingly conceived, but poorly executed".
 At present, there is no box-office data for Croatia.